 Terry Warburton - President

 Terry Warburton is the President and Founder of Warburton Music Products.
 He started playing trumpet at the age of 14, later played trombone for ten years, and began performing professionally at a young age.
 Through his playing experiences, he developed a unique perspective into the needs of brass players.
-With more than 40 years of experience in manufacturing brass instrument mouthpieces, Terry is known worldwide for his quality work and ingenuity.
+With nearly 50 years of experience in manufacturing brass instrument mouthpieces, Terry is known worldwide for his quality work and ingenuity.

 In the early 70s, Terry became inspired to learn to make brass instrument mouthpieces while working for the Canadian music company, Long and McQuade.
 Determined to start his own company, he spent time observing and learning from Bob Giardinelli in New York, bought his own lathe, began making his own tools, and with the help of machinist Eric Davies learned the tricks of the trade.
 In 1974, with the financial support of his parents, he started his own modest mouthpiece company and music store in Toronto, Canada at the age of 24.
 Five years later, Bob Giardinelli hired Terry to return to New York to run Giardinelli’s mouthpiece manufacturing business.
 After one year, Terry was drawn back to Toronto to continue the development of his own company.